-The kept focusing on a 90 day thing, I think, because they wanted him to make sure that he was moving, you know, his shoulder joints, making sure that muscles weren’t, atrophying.
-So my husband has been very focused on the whole 90 day mark, being able to see if he can get the range of motion, obviously not the strength back then he’s been working on that.
+They kept focusing on a 90-day thing, I think because they wanted him to make sure that he was moving, you know, his shoulder joints, making sure that muscles weren’t, atrophying.
+So my husband has been very focused on the whole 90-day mark, being able to see if he can get the range of motion, obviously not the strength back then he’s been working on that.

-So the doctors will give you that 90 day period because there’s a really critical time in their thinking about when the most recovery occurs, and it happens in those 90 days.
-So what they say and unfortunately, sometimes they use that in a negative way and I don’t like the way they use it.
-Sometimes they say, Well, if you don’t get This back in the next 90 days, it probably won’t get it back at all.
+So the doctors will give you those 90 days because there’s a critical time in their thinking about when the most recovery occurs, and it happens in those 90 days.
+So what they say and unfortunately, sometimes they negatively use that and I don’t like the way they use it.
+Sometimes they say, Well if you don’t get This back in the next 90 days, it probably won’t get it back at all.

 But what I hear from the people that I’ve interviewed and from the people in the community is that very often, many of them are getting function back and movement back in and now that wasn’t working for 10 years or 20 years.
 So this comment that they make is a little bit difficult for me to hear.
 And people need to know that there’s no such thing as never if you’ve got time, anything is possible.

-So what you hear though, is that in that 90 day window, the most recovery will occur.
-And they want you to take advantage of their time because brains rewiring itself and it’s creating new pathways and in that time you’re creating neuroplasticity, and neuroplasticity requires ongoing repetitive tasks.
+So what you hear though, is that in that 90-day window, the most recovery will occur.
+They want you to take advantage of their time because the brain rewires itself and it’s creating new pathways and in that time you’re creating neuroplasticity, and neuroplasticity requires ongoing repetitive tasks.
 So that the rewiring can occur as quickly as possible.
-And then once it’s cemented, then it keeps going.
+And then once it’s cemented, it keeps going.

 So they talk about that as the right time to take the opportunity to do as much rehab as possible to rewire the brain as early as possible.
 There is such a thing as negative neuroplasticity as well.
 And that’s when people take tasks that they don’t do so well.
-So you might find sometimes they’ll be some people who have learnt how to rewalk, again, with their cane or their walker or their device that helps them walk and then for some reason, out of fear, perhaps they haven’t let it go.
+So you might find that sometimes there’ll be some people who have learned how to walk, again, with their cane or their walker or their device that helps them walk, and then for some reason, out of fear, perhaps they haven’t let it go.

 And then they will say, Well, you’ve achieved or reached a certain point, and that’s as far as we could take it and then you’re on your own.
-And the important thing to realize is when people come home, is that the rehabilitation doesn’t stop even though you’re not going too.
+And the important thing to realize when people come home is that the rehabilitation doesn’t stop even though you’re not going to.
 Formal rehabilitation needs to continue.

 Yeah, I’m sure that that’s also a failing of I don’t know how your healthcare system is.
 But I mean, I’m sure that they’re going to try to push my husband now as soon as possible so they can stop paying for therapies.
 So be interesting to see what happens after a certain number of days.

 Yeah, it’s the same, same here.
-There’s so many people waiting to get into beds because stroke is, unfortunately, the number of people having a stroke is increasing.
+There are so many people waiting to get into beds because, unfortunately, the number of people having a stroke is increasing.
 I think the stats now are one in four people will experience a stroke in their lifetime.

 No kidding, wow.

 So they need the bed.
 So the sooner they can get people out of the bed, or out of the service, then they’ll get them out of there.
 And it’s a challenge.
-It’s, it’s a life threatening challenge.
-It’s a health challenge that has a really long lifespan.
-It’s not like breaking a leg, you put it in a cast, it gets better you back to normal, unfortunately, in a really high in the resources that it requires for people to get back on their feet back to work.
+It’s, it’s a life-threatening challenge.
+It’s a health challenge that has a long lifespan.
+It’s not like breaking a leg, you put it in a cast, and it gets better when you back to normal, Unfortunately, high resources require people to get back on their feet back to work.
 And that’s why they will push you out as quickly as they can because they need to make space for other people.

-So were all of the bleeds that you had, did they diagnosed them as all separate strokes or were some of them like labeled aneurisms.
+So were all of the bleeds that you had, did they diagnosed them as separate strokes, or were some of them labeled aneurysms?

 The second time it bled a larger amount, the blood clot was about the size of a golf ball.
 And then the third time it bled a smaller amount than that.
-And then they said that, look, we’ve got to get this out.
-We can’t leave it there because it’s becoming dangerous to your health and well being.
-So they removed it, I was taken, my is picked up when you said that it was a logical conclusion that something went wrong.
+And then they said that look, we’ve got to get this out.
+We can’t leave it there because it’s becoming dangerous to your health and well-being.
+So they removed it, I was taken, and I was picked up when you said that it was a logical conclusion that something went wrong.
 Does Phil see that in hindsight?

 Oh yeah, absolutely.
-We had several discussions because the TV’s really bad in hospital, so we definitely and you know, he was feeling his mortality.
+We had several discussions because the TV was bad in the hospital, so we definitely and you know, he was feeling his mortality.
 And so we had discussions about that sort of subject matter.
 And he knew it.
-I mean, he was surprised And then in the same instant not surprised that he had been diagnosed with diabetes as soon as he got into the hospital because he had felt like crap for months.
+I mean, he was surprised, And then in the same instant not surprised that he had been diagnosed with diabetes as soon as he got into the hospital because he had felt like crap for months.

 I mean kind of a year he had felt like crap, you’d always attributed it to the high stress levels that he was feeling from his workplace.
 And so he just thought that because he was working long hours, and eating a lot of restaurant food, because he was doing a lot of meetings over dinner, and then coming home and taking a long time to unwind because he needed to process his whole work day.

-And so maybe only averaging five hours of sleep if he was lucky.
+And so maybe only averaged five hours of sleep if he was lucky.
 He thought that that was all why he was feeling so bad.
-But obviously, his body was just also poisoned because of the blood sugar levels and so we talked about in hospital, about how that and the stress levels and just because he was working such long days, he would make promises to himself that he needed to take better care of himself by going to the gym on a regular basis.
+But obviously, his body was just also poisoned because of the blood sugar levels and so we talked about in the hospital, about how that and the stress levels and just because he was working such long days, he would make promises to himself that he needed to take better care of himself by going to the gym regularly.

-I don’t know if he would have predicted stroke.
-I think he probably would’ve, because of the stress he might have, you know, people automatically go to the idea of oh, God that person is somewhat stress, you know, perfect candidate for a heart attack, but instead it was a stroke.
+I don’t know if he would have predicted a stroke.
+I think he probably would’ve, because of the stress he might have, you know, people automatically go to the idea of oh, God that person is somewhat stressed, you know, a perfect candidate for a heart attack, but instead, it was a stroke.

-Yeah, so it’s interesting that you said the thing that you did about sleep now as he overwieght?
+Yeah, so it’s interesting that you said the thing that you did about sleep now as he is overweight.
 Would you have considered him to be overweight?

 He was overweight and he still is but he’s lost.
 So I don’t know sorry I don’t know the centimeters but he’s about five foot nine.
 So I don’t know if you can.

-So he’s about that and he know you’re gonna have to translate kilos cuz he’s about he went into the emergency room at about 273 so quite a bit overweight.
-And he lost nearly 30 pounds since the stroke happened because he’s had to change his entire diet from the diabetes.
-But as I said before, just eating restaurant food which is full of salt and butter and all that delicious stuff that is terrible for you.
+So he’s about that and he knows you’re gonna have to translate kilos cuz he’s about he go into the emergency room at about 273 so quite a bit overweight.
+And he lost nearly 30 pounds since the stroke happened because he’s had to change his entire diet for diabetes.
+But as I said before, just eating restaurant food which is full of salt and butter and all that delicious stuff is terrible for you.

-And you know, having couple of glasses of wine over dinner, it just all added up and not exercising.
+And you know, having a couple of glasses of wine over dinner, it just all added up, and not exercising.
 So was overweight.
-And before he got that overweight though he actually, my kids are 14 and 16 now, but when they were, like two and just born, he actually was having trouble sleeping, and ended up going to a sleep clinic and got diagnosed with sleep apnea.
-So he was one of those Darth Vader machines and as practically since I’ve known him, so he’s been doing that for at least 16 17 18 years.
+Before he got that overweight though he actually, my kids are 14 and 16 now, but when they were, like two and just born, he was having trouble sleeping and ended up going to a sleep clinic and got diagnosed with sleep apnea.
+So he was one of those Darth Vader machines and practically since I’ve known him, he’s been doing that for at least 16 17 18 years.

 Yeah.
 Wow.
 So I’m 273 pounds 123 kilos, and that’s quite heavy for somebody who’s had, you know, five foot nine.
 Yeah.
-So what’s interesting is that people may not realize is that when you somebody who sleeps low amount of hours.
+So what’s interesting is that people may not realize that when you are somebody who sleeps a low amount of hours.
 The way that your body metabolizes sugar completely changes.
 And the white chain in somebody is more likely in somebody who sleeps less than your standard eight hours a day.
-And as a result, people who sleep less are far more likely to have diabetes type two diabetes.
+As a result, people who sleep less are far more likely to have diabetes type two diabetes.

-And I also have, I mean, we had read just because he knew that he was under stress, he definitely had researched a lot about what stress does to your body and the cortisol that releases and how that also messes your sugar levels.
-So yeah, he was in hindsight, it’s he was an absolutely it’s actually, the only surprises that he didn’t get it sooner.
+And I also have, I mean, we had read just because he knew that he was under stress, he had researched a lot about what stress does to your body and the cortisol that releases and how that also messes your sugar levels.
+So yeah, he was in hindsight, it’s he was It’s actually, the only surprise that he didn’t get it sooner.
 But he’s a pretty strong guy.
 So I think that’s just why he was able to tolerate as much as he could.

-“Tolerate” that’s one of the key words I think.
+“Tolerate” is one of the keywords I think.
 Absolutely the amount that people tolerate is just ridiculous even in personal relationships, and you know, physical pain and all sorts of things.
 People just tolerate stuff and they become immune to issues and challenges and they kind of make it well, that’s normal for me.
 Like, I’m always like that.
 I always feel like that.
-So I didn’t really see anything different.
+So I didn’t see anything different.

 Yeah, it’s interesting that you say that because the first day that we were in the hospital, we were still in the emergency room and they were waiting to bring them up to bed.
-And, the emergency room nurse just could not believe.
+And, the emergency room nurse just could not believe it.
 So I don’t know.
 Do you know anything about diabetes?
-Because I’ve learned a whole lot in this last couple of months.
+Because I’ve learned a whole lot in these last couple of months.